bradpotts/multi-tenancy-devise/README.md

     end

 #### Step 6 - Modifications to MainApp Controllers & Database
-Your app needs modification to controllers and corresponding database tables must have an accounts_id column.
+Your app needs modification to [controllers (example)](https://github.com/CoastDigitalGroup/cdg-subengine/wiki/Scoped-Controller-Example) and corresponding tables must have an accounts_id column.

+    accounts_id

 #### Step 7 - Add subengine extention to models
 Add the subengine extension to the top of all models for the routes configured in the previous step.

     extend Subengine::ScopedTo

 #### Step 8 - Add user model to your app
 Generate a user.rb file and add the code blew